shengwu/django-projectbuilder/README.md

     python djangobuilder.py --path ~/new_project --debug

-If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default Templating engine with Coffin as the adapter
+If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default templating engine with Coffin as the adapter

-Warning: login.html is still using Django templating engine because of the Django auth module

     python djangobuilder.py --path ~/new_project --jinja2

 ## Production Instructions

-### Server Usage
+### Auto Initial Heroku Deploy

-After cloning this repo to one of your many servers, `cd` into it and run
+To automate the steps for your initial Heroku deploy, `cd` into your project folder and run

-    bash gitbuilder.sh ~/new_project
+    bash initial_heroku_deploy.sh

-to create the top-level project directory, bare git repo, and empty
-${PROJECT_NAME}_site directory for the soon-to-exist Django project.
-Follow the instructions echoed to the screen, which include using `apachebuilder.sh` to generate your project's Apache config.

-### Heroku Usage
+### Heroku Usage Details

 Heroku requires that you use Postgres as your database.
 To install Postgres, run

     pip install psycopg2 dj-database-url